 I noticed a tweet that said that no one in that person’s timeline was excited about seeing Trump win.
 To me, that is a problem.
 So I replied, saying “I tend to learn a lot by reading things that can sometimes make me angry”

-I also said “It is a real challenge when we self select digital news feeds, or get algorithmically selected articles served to us on social media based on what is perceived to be what we want to read.
+I also said “It is a real challenge when we self-select digital news feeds, or get algorithmically selected articles served to us on social media based on what is perceived to be what we want to read.
 Perhaps the advantage of print media was the enforced diversity of views based on bundles of content including more than what we want.”

 I have mentioned before that I subscribe to the Toronto Star, not because I agree with its editorial viewpoint, but precisely the opposite: its political slant can infuriate me.
 I try to read from a wide range of news sources and opinions; I don’t think enough people do the same.
-I would encourage you to try to do the same.
+I would encourage you to try to do so.

 Prior to Trump’s election, in August of 2016, I wrote “Reading just what we want or what we need?”
 In that piece, I asked: